 The key to a secure retirement is to start early and save often to benefit from many decades of compounding investment returns.
-Our low-cost investment portfolio options can give you the best possible opportunity to achieve your retirement goals and maintain your lifestyle throughout your retirement years.
+Our fee only, flat fee retirement planning services and low-cost investment portfolio options can give you the best possible opportunity to achieve your retirement goals and maintain your lifestyle throughout your retirement years.

 When you are beginning to save for retirement you'll have a lot of questions, such as:

 - I want to retire on time.
 How much should I save every year?

 - What is the right asset allocation for my retirement goals?